CompPsyUnion/2526-wechat-blogs/CONTRIBUTING.md

   - Example: ` ```python` instead of just ` ``` `
   - Ensure code correctness and readability
 - **Markdown Syntax Standards:** Use VSCode's Markdownlint (DavidAnson.vscode-markdownlint) plugin to check syntax
+  - Due to WeChat's restrictions on external links, please paste external links directly into the article text — **do not use Markdown link syntax**
+  - Avoid specifying special colours or styling inside formula/math blocks — we can't support custom colours in rendered posts
   - **Do NOT insert HTML statements**, our WeChat isn't that sophisticated
-  - If we find your markdown has errors on our end, you'll need to rework it
+  - If we find your markdown has lint errors on our end, you'll need to rework it
+  - If you need a special author signature, please mark the author at the end of your article or request it in the issue comments.
+We will present it in a format like `Robert(Siyuan) He` or similar.
   - Rework is usually needed when auto-formatting creates ambiguity, requiring you to decide on formatting yourself
   - Format it locally and pass validation before resubmitting (if you don't know how, please search online or watch the first weekly meeting replay)
 - **References:** If including references, list them at the end of the article using citation format, ensuring copyright and sources are legitimate